Fdawgs/.github/CONTRIBUTING.md

 Before submitting a pull request back to the main repository, please ensure the following steps have been taken:

 1. Pull request base branch is set to `main`.
 All pull requests should be forked from and merged back to `main`
-2. Run `npm test` to check the code adheres to the defined formatting style, and that it passes tests
+1. Run `npm test` to check the code adheres to the defined formatting style, and that it passes tests
-3. Run `npm run lint:fix` to automatically fix any ESLint errors
+1. Run `npm run lint:fix` to automatically fix any ESLint and Prettier errors
-4. Run `npm run lint:prettier:fix` to automatically fix any Prettier errors
-5. Run `npm run lint:licenses` if adding or updating production dependencies to check they use permissive licenses
+1. Run `npm run lint` to check that there are no linting errors

-Steps 2. and 5. are automatically run by a pre-commit hook added by [Husky](https://typicode.github.io/husky/#/).
+Step 4. is automatically ran by a pre-commit hook added by [Husky](https://typicode.github.io/husky/#/).